 I was until 2006 a professor of mathematics at the University of Wales Bangor (aka University of Bangor).
 The University closed down the Mathematics degree and I was ‘retired’!
-Since then I have been on various interesting visiting positions, whilst being Emeritus, retaining an office in the Computer Science section of the university and continuing to work at least as hard as before (I claim).
-I am also an emeritus member of WIMCS, the Wales Institute of Mathematical and Computational Sciences.
+Since then I have been on various interesting visiting positions, whilst being Emeritus, until recently retaining an office in the Computer Science section of the university and continuing to work at least as hard as before (so I claim).
+I am also an emeritus member of WIMCS, the Wales Institute of Mathematical and Computational Sciences and a Fellow of the Learned Society of Wales, a recently formed society that seeks to act as an Academy of learning of the kind that has long existed elsewhere in the United Kingdom and worldwide, but not in Wales.

 Not offering a maths degree is one thing, but it seems that they don't even have a maths department!
 Who teaches basic maths courses to the CS (and chemistry, biology, electronics, …) majors? —Toby